vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 real	0m0.603s
 ```

 Wow, that's roughly half the time it took with JIT enabled.
 There are two diagnostic tools available - `jit.v` and `jit.dump`.
 I'm going to start with the first one, as the latter one falls into *"profiling"* in my mind.
-Notice that despite the absence of
-trace compiler, it's already churning close to 1.5M calls per second.
+Notice that it's already churning close to 1.5M calls per second in the interpreted mode.

-### Tracing the tracer
+## Tracing the tracer

+Gists for this section:

+* [ldhcp-ex2.c][ldhcp-ex2-c]
+* [dhcp.lua][ldhcp-ex2-ffi]
+* [test.lua][ldhcp-ex2-lua]

 Module `jit.v` is able to print events happening in the JIT to either a file or stdout.
-It reports trace aborts, transitions or any other obstructions to that toasty compiled traces.
+It reports trace aborts, transitions or any other roadblocks to that toasty compiled traces.
 You can enable it with a simple `require('jit.v').start()`.

 First re-enable the JIT that we turned off, and restart in verbose mode.

 ```bash